TwistedBlizzard/TIKdevil/README.md

 - More speeding and stuff :smile_cat:

 # Building
-LibCTRU v.1.1.0 or higher is required, this version is not installed with devkitPro by default.
-This must be compiled, the lazy can look at my fork.
+LibCTRU v.1.1.0 or higher is required.
+The latest release can be found at https://github.com/smealum/ctrulib/releases/latest

-The bt folder contains buildtools for the 3ds, up to date as of 5/29/2016.
+The bt folder contains buildtools for the 3ds, up to date as of the 16th of May 2017.

 The code in my fork has been modified to compile with a standard devkitPro Windows environment, excepting changes above.
 Run make and magic happens.